patrickoser/social-app/README.md

     When visiting another users profile you shouldnt be able to see buttons that let you edit.

     When logging into an existing account you dont get redirected to Home but instead to Signup.

-    I want the Header stuck to the top of the screen even when you scroll down and to have a drop shadow under it when you start scrolling.

     Adjust indentation of elements with long tailwind classes/other attributes to make it more readable.